 ISO 13485 is an international standard of quality for medical devices.
 The International Organization for Standardization awards this certification, and it is aimed at ensuring devices used in the medical industry are of the required quality.
 Once a manufacturer meets all the requirements of the quality management system (QMS) of medical devices, they can then be issued with this ISO certification.

-If a manufacturer has been issued with the ISO13485 certification, it has adhered to the EU Medical Device Directive, Medical Devices Regulations.
 They have also adhered to any other rules aimed at making sure devices for the medical industry are safe and of good quality.

 What is the ISO 13485 certification?

 ISO 13485 certification is divided into two types.
 The first type is the certification issued when a company specializing in medical devices production develops and implements a QMS that meets the ISO 13485 standards.
 The second type refers to the certificate issued to individuals or companies that allows them to audit other companies to confirm whether they have met the requirements of ISO 13485.